 If you read the KH2 Retrospective after mid-January 2017, you probably noticed my adding a note about two voice actors I had originally missed in Twilight Town: Kevin Delaney and Adam Paul.
 This was a simple oversight at the time, but proved hard to rectify because of IMDb’s inadequate credits for both actors.
 In trying to look them up, I was reminded of another strange fact from IMDb’s credits list for KH2: there are several blank entries.
 When I originally wrote the KH2 Retrospective, I assumed that these entries had been added by mistake.
 IMDb is run on user-submitted content, after all, and users make mistakes.
 Maybe one user had made several mistakes in a row?
 But as I was trying to track down Delaney and Paul, I realized that every one of these “blank” IMDb credits actually belonged to the authentic KH2 credits roll, and each one of them was under the useless heading “Additional Voices.”

 To get us started, I’m going to touch on someone we’ve already seen here in the KH Retrospective: Audrey Wasilewski, whom we saw as the voice of Turk in KH1.
 Of course, Turk and all of Deep Jungle do not appear in KH2, so I can’t imagine she was being credited for archive footage, so what was she brought in to do?
 The great mystery of this appendix.
-But that’s that, and let’s get on to new faces.
+But that’s all I can do for the moment, so let’s get on to new faces.

 We’ll be going alphabetically by surname from this point on, meaning we start with A. J. Buckley, whom CSI: NY fans will know as Adam Ross.
 For a Disney connection, he’s Nash in The Good Dinosaur (and Disney Infinity) and has also appeared in recurring roles in Supernatural/Ghostfacers (Ed Zeddmore), Justified (Danny Crowe) and a few Marvel animated productions, which didn’t belong to Disney at the time.

 Paul Butcher is a musician as well as an actor, and as an actor he’s known for a few minor but recurring roles in King of the Hill and Zoey 101, and later in the web series MyMusic.
 For a Disney connection he appears in Meet the Robinsons as Stanley.
 His IMDb bio also credits him as a young Bruce Banner in future Disney property, The Incredible Hulk film.
-I see no reason to disbelieve this, but sadly IMDb doesn’t actually credit him, or anyone else for that matter, in the role as young Bruce.
+I see no reason to disbelieve this, but sadly IMDb doesn’t actually credit him in the role as young Bruce, or any other actor for that matter.
 Does anyone know if it can clear up the matter?

 Next up we have Robert Clotworthy.
 Gamers probably know him best as the voice of Jim Rayner in the Starcraft II games, but he also appeared in The Young and the Restless for eleven years and Days of Our Lives for two, and has played various minor roles in Two and a Half Men and The Big Bang Theory.
 He’s also appeared in DC and Marvel properties (in the case of Marvel, both before and after the Disney takeover) and has a minor Square Enix connection as another “Additional Voices” credit in FFXV.